ckeditor/ckeditor4/tests/core/editable/keystrokes/delbackspacequirks/manual/noselection.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: toolbar, wysiwygarea

+1. Open Chrome browser.
-1. Open browser console.
+1. Open developer console in browser.
-2. Make selection of whole text.
+1. Make selection of whole text.
-3. Click into inner padding of editor.
+1. Click into inner padding of editor.
-4. Selection should disappear and there should be **no caret**.
+1. Selection should disappear and there should be **no caret**.
-5. Press backspace.
+1. Press backspace.
-6. Press delete.
+1. Press delete.

 **Expected:** No error in console.